ol-MEGA/ppca/README.md

 ## VAD Pipeline
 The voice activity detection is based on the [SpeechBrain](http://speechbrain.github.io/) LibriParty VAD recipe.
-Please refer to the corresponding [README.md](recipes/LibriParty/VAD/README.md) for more informations on the preparation of the datasets.
+Please refer to the corresponding [README.md](recipes/LibriParty/VAD/README.md) for more information on the preparation of the datasets.

 ### VAD training
 Run the following command to train the CRDNN model: